 Kingdom is the vaguest division of the taxonomic levels and tells you little about the plants within it without knowing the other taxa as well.
 Roses are part of the kingdom plantae, which encompasses all plants, including trees, weeds and flowering plants.
 However, plantae are also divided into two taxa: broyophytes, which includes mosses, and vascular plants which includes roses.

+The next level of classification of rose from kingdom to species is the phylum.
 Phylum divisions are marked by names that end in phyta.
-For example, roses are part of the magnoliophyta, or broadleaf flowering plants phylum.
+For example, roses are part of the magnoliophyta, or broadleaf flowering plants' phylum.
 This phylum is characterized by the production of seed through flowering and in most cases, broadleaf leaves.
-The magnoliphyta is a large, diverse group of plants, with both woody plants, such as trees and shrubs and herbaceous plants.
+The magnoliphyta is a large, diverse group of plants, with both woody plants, such as trees and shrubs and herbaceous plants, advises University of West Virginia College at Wise.

 Phylum can be further divided into class.
 Magnoliphyta plants are divided into two classes called dicots, or class magnoliopsida and monocots, or class liliopsida.
 The difference between these two is in the flowers and leaves.
 Dicots have net-like veins on their leaves and the flower parts are produced in multiples of four or five.
 The monocots have parallel-veined leaves and flower parts that are produced in threes.
 Roses belong to the class magnoliopsida.
 This large taxonomic class is separated again into six subclasses.